Alabama state authorities ask the public to adhere to the following firewood guidelines to limit the spread of harmful forest pests in Alabama:

 Alabama Web Resources:

 - US Forest Service Southern Region Firewood Information

-- Imported Fire Ant information and map archives
+- Imported Fire Ant Information and Map Archives, USDA APHIS

 We need more information on this state.
 Do you know of a better link for Alabama?
 Help us out by clicking on the Submit A Link button below.